Information and Facts about Alcohol

-Alcohol consumption is associated with a range of additional health-related areas of concern including assault, sexual abuse, unsafe sex, academic issues, depression, vandalism, and many more.
-Although only a small percentage of college students meet the criteria for alcoholism, over 31% meet the criteria for alcohol abuse.[ii]
+Alcohol consumption is associated with a range of additional health-related areas of concern including assault, sexual abuse, unsafe sex, academic issues, depression, vandalism and many more.
+Although only a small percentage of college students meet the criteria for alcoholism, more than 31% meet the criteria for alcohol abuse.[ii]

 Warning Signs of Alcohol Abuse

 - Your drinking is causing you to have social, work, financial, legal or health problems

 - You have tried unsuccessfully to cut down the amount of alcohol you consume

 - You drink alone